Beethoven Monument: Hasty building of the Beethoven Hall

 The official unveiling of the Beethoven Monument was to be the high point of a 3-day Beethoven Festival.
 A month before the festival was due to commence, there was not a suitable venue to hold the expected 3,000 attendees.
 At Liszt's urgings, and only after he offered to bear the full cost himself, the committee engaged an architect and builders to construct the Beethoven Hall.
 By the time they finally started, they had less than two weeks to do this, and had to work around the clock to finish it on time.

 Fortunately, a little more attention had been paid to the musicians who were to perform the music.
 The orchestra was made up of players from provincial orchestras from the area.
-The double basses included the world famous Domenico Dragonetti, who had known Beethoven and was then 82, but was still an able performer.
-He was dead within less than a year.
+The double basses included the world famous Domenico Dragonetti, who had known Beethoven and was then 82 years old, but was still an able performer.
+He died less than a year later.